ISIS and Islam: The International Legal Framework and U.S. Law to Combat the Plunder and Illicit Trade in Conflict, , February 2016

 Presentation by: Barbara T. Hoffman

+On February 22nd, Ms. Hoffman gave a presentation at the New York City Bar Association on the destruction of cultural property as a war tool used by ISIS, and the existing legal mechanisms, both on the domestic and international level, for combatting this plunder and illicit trade.
 International law is the universal body of law that applies to all states regardless of their specific cultures, belief systems and political organizations.
 The sources of international law are treaty and custom.
-Where there is no treaty and no contending executive or legislative act or judicial decision, resort must be had to customs and usages of "civilized nations."
-A prevailing custom of international law is one that arises from "a general and consistent practice of states followed by them from a sense of legal obligation (opinion juris) .
+Where there is no treaty and no contending executive or legislative act or judicial decision, resort must be had to customs and usages of “civilized nations.”
+A prevailing custom of international law is one that arises from “a general and consistent practice of states followed by them from a sense of legal obligation (opinion juris) .
 The context in which cultural heritage is generated and preserved is important to its meaning which not only varies depending on the cultural community from which the term and definition emanate but also depends on the purpose and strategic use for which the term and definition are employed.

 Definitions of “cultural property” in international conventions determines not only what is protected under the conventions, but set forth legal and ethical principles for states parties, regional and international bodies and by extrapolation for stakeholders, be they museums, collectors, auction houses , archaeologists and others involved, particularly in times of conflict and where culture is at risk